Search information pages

 Aims & scope

 Breast Cancer Research is an international, peer-reviewed online journal, publishing original research, reviews, editorials and reports.
-Research articles of exceptional interest are published in all areas of biology and medicine relevant to breast cancer, including normal mammary gland biology, with special emphasis on the genetic, biochemical, and cellular basis of breast cancer.
-In addition, the journal publishes clinical studies with a biological basis, including Phase I and Phase II trials.
+Open access research articles of exceptional interest are published in all areas of biology and medicine relevant to breast cancer, including normal mammary gland biology, with special emphasis on the genetic, biochemical, and cellular basis of breast cancer.
+In addition to basic research, the journal publishes preclinical, translational and clinical studies with a biological basis, including Phase I and Phase II trials.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.